BU-NU-CLOUD-F19/Curating_Log_Files/README.md

 ### Component Description:

-1. Sources: (OpenShift Cluster, VMs and Bare metal nodes) - Fluentd pods consisting of multiple containers will collect all the logs pertaining to that pod and store it in a file named fluentd.log.
+1. Sources: OpenShift Cluster nodes that we collect logs from.
+Can be extended to collect logs from VMs and Bare metal nodes.
-2. Filebeat: It's a log forwarder that aggregates logs from Fluentd pods and systemd logs, and ships it to Elasticsearch.
-Alternative: Journalbeat - Works fine, but is a experimental software that can be eradicated in the future.
+2. Journalbeat: A lightweight shipper for forwarding and centralizing log data from systemd journals.
+Installed as an agent on your servers, Journalbeat monitors the journal locations that you specify, collects log events, and forwards them to Elasticsearch.
+Journalbeat is an Elastic Beat.
+It’s based on the libbeat framework.
-3. RAW ElasticSearch Master: Index containing all raw log files.
+3. RAW ElasticSearch Master: Indexes created daily containing all raw log files with field entries like system information, log messages and few more key additional details.
-4. Kibana:View the logs.
+4. Kibana: A Kibana Dashboard hosted on an external url [Kibana Dashboard](logging.osh.massopen.cloud:5602) to view indexes and filter logs.

 ## 5. Acceptance criteria

-The minimum viable product is the demonstration of the specific configuration of services to enable the automated collection of log files.
-This will include collecting logs from OpenShift nodes sn001-sn005.
-This will demonstrate how to configure a service that will enable researchers to access logs collected in the short term.
+The minimum viable product is the demonstration of the specific configuration of services to enable the automated collection of log files and providing them to the user in a suitable form.
+This will include collecting logs from OpenShift nodes sn001-sn005.This will demonstrate how to configure a service that will enable researchers to access logs collected in the short term.

 Some stretch goals are:
  1. Anonymizing log files using a ML algorithm